Magnesium bisglycinate supplement tablets in Ireland for muscle function and daily magnesium support

 Magnesium bisglycinate is magnesium bound to the amino acid glycine (a “chelated” form).
 It is often sold as magnesium glycinate.
 On labels, it matters whether the dose refers to elemental magnesium (the amount of magnesium you actually get) or the full compound weight.

-Ireland note: HSE public guidance includes typical daily magnesium needs for adults and advises that high-dose magnesium supplements can cause diarrhoea, with 400 mg per day from supplements commonly cited as an upper level where harm is unlikely for most adults.
+Ireland note: HSE public guidance includes typical daily magnesium needs for adults and advises that high-dose magnesium supplements can cause diarrhoea, with 400 mg per day from supplements commonly cited as a level where harm is unlikely for most adults.
 See HSE “Others – vitamins and minerals (Magnesium)” for the exact figures.
 [1]

 Summary